jasongfleischer/jasongfleischer.github.io/_pages/teaching.md

 nav: true
 ---

-## UCSD Courses Fall 2020
+## Fall 2021
 - COGS 9.
 Introduction to Data Science
-- COGS 118A.
-Supervised Machine Learning Algorithms
+- COGS 108.
+Data Science in Practice

-## UCSD Courses Winter 2021
+## Winter 2022
+- COGS 108.
+Data Science in Practice

+## Spring 2022
+- COGS 108.
+Data Science in Practice
-- COGS 118B.
-Introduction to Machine Learning II
+- COGS 118A Supervised Machine Learning Algorithms

 (Links and pages will be added soon!)